cinnData/DataSci/Examples/Example - Apple Inc. stock prices.md

 ## Questions

 Q1.
-Import the data to a Pandas data frame in such a way that the dates became the index of the data frame, in a `DatetimeIndex` format.
+Import this data set to a Pandas data frame with the dates as index, in a `DatetimeIndex` format.

 Q2.
 Use that index to extract the data for the trading days previous to January 15th.